bittuPress/SplitRight/README.md

 # SplitRight
 SplitRight is an app that offers you the easiest ways to divide expenses between friends or family members and minimize the level of stress about who owes who.
-Split bill applications like Splitwise help you monitor, manage, and share expenses with coworkers without having to juggle paperwork and stress-full calculations.
+Split bill applications like SplitRight help you monitor, manage, and share expenses with coworkers without having to juggle paperwork and stress-full calculations.

 ## Tech-stack